 In most states, the owner would indeed be expected to disclose a defect causing the house to be stigmatized, so that buyers could adjust their expectations and purchase price accordingly.
-As a practical matter, this disclosure would likely be made on the seller disclosure form that is required in most U.S. states.
+As a practical matter, this disclosure would likely be made on a seller disclosure form, some version of which is required in most U.S. states.

 Which brings us to the question of your legal obligation when filling out the disclosure form that is likely required in your state.
 You will need to check into your state's law.

 If you live in California, for example, you must disclose whether any deaths occurred on the property within the last three years.
 Few other states' laws contain such a requirement, however.
 In fact, in some states, sellers are explicitly told (within the law or by court decisions) that they do NOT need to disclose deaths on the property to buyers.
 This is the case in Arizona, Georgia, and Pennsylvania, for example.
 If in doubt, consult an attorney.

 Of course, if a prospective home buyer asks you outright whether anyone has died in the home, you cannot lie (unless you want to risk being later sued for fraud).
 Also, be prepared for any buyer who is interested in this issue (or shall we say obsessed by it?) to have already found the information online, at a site like DiedinHouse.com.